[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 For a while there was a silence, which he broke with: "You know, during my travels, I've perforce developed hunches.
 With regard to what you've told me, I can imagine how a really powerful model of reality might affect events as well as simulate them."

-"You can?
+"You can picture it?
 That's good!
 Then tell me how it works!" she demanded with a wobbly chuckle.
 "Unless by 'affect events' you simply mean, that a report of that kind can influence policy-makers to act.
 That's not the case here: there hasn't been time for any more reports and decisions."

-"No, all I'm saying is, that (this world being like it is) a sufficient powerful modelling cannot help but cause real eddies and swirls among the fate-lines, which means that the model becomes more than a model, and constitutes - in itself - an action."
+"No, what I'm suggesting is, that (this world being like it is) a sufficient powerful modelling cannot help but cause real eddies and swirls among the fate-lines.
+Consequently, the model is apt to become more than a model.
+Beyond a certain stage it will constitute, in itself, an action."

 "How much of a punch it packs, I wouldn't know," continued Yadon.
 "I suspect, though, that (this world being what it is) sooner or later one is going to run into an extreme case."

-"'This world being what it is'," echoed Miril, having heard him say it twice.
+"'This world being what it is'," echoed Miril.
+She'd heard him say it twice.
 Something tingled in her mind.
-She did not exactly shiver.
-The merest notional shadow caused her to glance at her companion sidelong.
-Was that a flicker of amusement on his face?
-Broken skies - did he find her funny?
+She did not exactly shiver, but a notional shadow caused her to glance at her companion sidelong.
+Broken skies - was that a flicker of amusement on his face?

 "Why are you laughing at me?"